tbwoody/Notes/ApacheFlink/20181219_EnvironmentSetup.md

 - Run idea.sh from the bin subdirectory.

 **3. Import ApacheFlink to IntelliJ IDE**
-1. Installing the Scala Plugin
+1. Installing the Scala Plugin:
 The IntelliJ installation setup offers to install the Scala plugin.
 If it is not installed, follow these instructions before importing Flink to enable support for Scala projects and files:

 - Go to IntelliJ plugins settings (IntelliJ IDEA -> Preferences -> Plugins) and click on “Install Jetbrains plugin…”.
 - Select and install the “Scala” plugin.
 - Restart IntelliJ

-2. Importing Flink
+2. Importing Flink:
 - Start IntelliJ IDEA and choose “Import Project”
 - Select the root folder of the Flink repository
 - Choose “Import project from external model” and select “Maven”